HandsOnDataViz/book/docs/HandsOnDataViz.md

 The most common use of line charts is to represent values at different points in time, in other words to show change over time.
-The line chart in Figure <a href="#fig:line">74</a> shows per-capita meat availability in the US for the past 110 years.
-You can see that the level of chicken (shown in orange) rises steadily and surpasses beef (red) and pork (blue).
+The line chart in Figure <a href="#fig:line">75</a> shows per-capita meat availability in the US for the past 110 years.
+You can see that the level of chicken (shown in light-green) rises steadily and surpasses beef (blue) and pork (gray).

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vS38EC_34L8gKK9NStS8S322BzvBRbnRNpu9KXQ4oHHpaDmVMBAhEu4SXtCC6CD2yv_V6brX8s386Nf/pubchart?oid=2073830845&amp;amp;format=interactive" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Figure 74: Line chart showing meat availability per capita in the US, according to the [US Department of Agriculture](https://docs.google.com/spreadsheets/d/1wkWxxZ2-N5hqkcp7in8bxwdEcT1-XMnt1A8qUXxUSjw/edit?usp=sharing).
+Figure 75: Line chart showing meat availability per capita in the US, according to the [US Department of Agriculture](https://docs.google.com/spreadsheets/d/1wkWxxZ2-N5hqkcp7in8bxwdEcT1-XMnt1A8qUXxUSjw/edit?usp=sharing).
 Explore the [full-screen interactive